webix-hub/gitbook-webix-jet/basic/navigation.md

-## Navigation
+## Navigation (Routing)

 Navigation is implemented by changing the URL of the page.
 Only the part after the hashbang \(\#!\) is changed<sup><a href="#myfootnote1" id="origin">1</a></sup>.
 The framework reacts to the URL change and rebuilds the interface based on the URL.
-In the previous section, you've read about direct URL navigation.
-There are three more ways to manipulate views and subviews.

 The URL of the page reflects the current state of the app.
 By default, it is stored as a part after the hashbang.
 When we change the URL, the app updates itself accordingly.

+### Advantages of Jet Navigation

+- *Browser Navigation Keys*: You can move backwards and forwards to previously opened subviews.
+- *Refresh Friendly*: If you reload the page, the URL will stay the same and the state of the UI will be exactly the same as before page reload.
+- *Convenient Development*: If you work on some particular subview (*aaa*), you can open it separately with URL like *#!/aaa* and test it.

+In the previous section, you've read about direct URL navigation.
+There are three more ways to show views and subviews.

 ### 1. Jet Links